-I'm a Ph.D. candidate at UMass Amherst working in the Information Extraction and Synthesis Laboratory with Professor Andrew McCallum.
+I earned my Ph.D. from UMass Amherst working in the Information Extraction and Synthesis Laboratory with Professor Andrew McCallum.
 Previously, I earned a B.S. in Computer Science from the University of Maine with a minor in math, where I applied models from mathematical biology to the spread of internet worms with Professor David Hiebeler in his Spatial Population Ecological and Epidemiological Dynamics Lab.

-I am interested in developing new machine learning techniques to facilitate fast (and accurate) natural language processing of text.
+I am interested in developing new machine learning techniques to facilitate fast and robust natural language processing.